-Driven by the vision of our Founder, Rick Hansen, our Leadership Team is dedicated to making a difference.
+Driven by the vision of our Founder, Rick Hansen, our Leadership Team is dedicated to building an accessible, inclusive and healthy world.

 Doramy Ehling, Chief Executive Officer